 False: It’s true, many jobs rely primarily on a set of hard skills.
 But most also have a reading component embedded somewhere in the workday.
 Can you imagine being asked to read a patient’s medical history, a memo from the company president on policy changes, or an instructional document outlining expectations and plans for a project you are working on?

-2. When I am employed in my career of choice, I will not be asked to communicate my point of view?
+2. When I am employed in my career of choice, I will not be asked to communicate my point of view.

 False: As a valued employee in whichever field you are looking to work in, you will be asked to communicate what you think about a variety of situations.
 You might be asked to report on why a client was unhappy with a service provided, email your boss to discuss your thoughts on upcoming HR policy changes, or create a proposal for a future client to entice them to work with your firm.